Louisiana Office of Student Financial Assistance

 In addition to the registration fee, students who are eligible for the waiver also receive free college benefits and other benefits.

-- How to Apply for the SAT Fee Waiver?
+• How Do I Apply for the SAT Fee Waiver?

 * If you’re homeschooled, you can get fee waivers by contacting a local high school counselor.
 You’ll need to provide proof of eligibility, such as tax records or proof of enrollment in an aid program.